dsrao711/PythonForFinance/README.md

 # PythonForFinance

+A collection of my daily learnings which includes :

+1. Yfinance
-yfinance aimes to solve this problem by offering a reliable, threaded, and Pythonic way to download historical market data from Yahoo! finance.
+   yfinance aimes offer a reliable, threaded, and Pythonic way to download historical market data from Yahoo! finance